alchemistry/alchemlyb/docs/api_principles.rst

 MBAR, BAR, and thermodynamic integration (TI) as the major methods are all implemented.
 Correct error estimates require the use of time series with independent samples.

-The :mod:`~alchemlyb.convergence` submodule will feature convenience functions/classes for doing convergence analysis using a given dataset and a chosen estimator, though the form of this is not yet thought-out.
+The :mod:`~alchemlyb.convergence` submodule will feature convenience functions/classes for doing convergence analysis using a given dataset and a chosen estimator.
-However, the `gist a41e5756a58e1775e3e3a915f07bfd37`_ shows an example for how this can be done already in practice.

 The :mod:`~alchemlyb.postprocessing` submodule contains functions to calculate new quantities or express data in different units.